Discretionary Trusts

 What is a discretionary trust?

 With a discretionary trust, there is no automatic right for beneficiaries to receive funds from the trust.
 Instead, the trustees are given broad powers to decide how and when the money is distributed, making them one of the most flexible forms of trust available.
+These broad powers are known as discretionary powers, allowing trustees significant authority in managing the trust.

 How do discretionary trusts work?